lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-2.md

 ![image alt text](/automatic-star-rating-for-movie-reviews-part-2/undersampling_confusion_matrix.png)

 Although this model has a worst accuracy, it produces best accuracies for least represented ratings, such as 1 and 5 star reviews.
+Which is an improvement over the model with best accuracy.
 In my opinion, this ability makes this model superior the model with best accuracy.
 This makes me believe that the undersampling strategy was partly successful on generating better predictions for the mode, but can still be improved.
+For example, when undersampling is performed, we don't leave out a lot of 3 and 4 star reviews.
+I believe it will be possible to use this extra data, but still use the undersampling strategy, but this will require further experimentation.

 ## Results for Single Source Datasets